Griff-Does-Code/logistic_growth/README.md

  ≈69.23 minutes (when r = 0.0100086)

  # Question 2 : calculate the population size at t = 4980 min, assuming that the population grows exponentially.
+How does it compare to population size under logicstic growth?

 The code for this question can be found in the comparing_graphs.r script of this repository.

-Parameters:
+Exponential growth compounds over time.
+Meaning that at each successive time point the population will get larger and larger at accelerating jumps.
+There are also no limiting factors under exponential growth meaning the growth continues indefinitely.

+Our derived parameters:
 **No  -> 987**

 **r ->  0.01**

 **t = 4980**

-exponential growth curve - >
+The exponential growth equation :
-N = N0 x e^(rt)
+Nt = N0(1+r)^(t)

+Where:

+N0 = starting population size of the culture

+K = carrying capacity

+r = growth rate

+So,population size when time is 4980 is :
-N = 987 x e^(0.01 x 4980) =  **4.370846e+24**
+N = 987 x (0.01 +1)^(4980) =  **3.271587877x10^24**
 (also performed in r, see comparing_graphs.r)

 Under logistic growth the model estimates (logistic_fun(4980)) = No  -> 987